xieweiAlex/English_Learning/words-review.md

 ## words-Dec.md ##
 words/2022/words-Dec.md
-Over in Ukraine there is speculation that Russia is **girding** itself for a new offensive, and maybe the mobilisation of more conscripts. -
 A **Herculean** Choice: **Virtue or Vice**. -
 Located in Arizona, this National Park is full of **cactus** across a desert Park. -
 Insults alone cannot **defile** a person's honour. -